beeznest/chamilo-lms-icpna/plugin/icpna_tab_zone/readme.txt

-This plugin add a new tab for teacher or student zones
+This plugin add a new tab for trainers or learners zone.